MattiaSantoro/ms-blog/_drafts/quattrozero.md

 {: .notice--info}
 {: .text-justify}

-After the plate, I went down and designed the other layers.
+After the plate, I went down the layers and designed the other levels.
 I made sure I got a good way of bolting everything together with M3 bolts and nuts.
 I was quite happy with the result.
-It was important to have a cut-out for the USB C connection.
+It was also important, to make it look fancier, to have a cut-out for the USB C connection.
 I decided I would print a hub to make everything look good and tight.

 <p style="text-align:center;"><img src="{{ "/assets/images/posts/40/bolts_nuts.png" | absolute_url }}" width="80%" hspace="5"></p>

-<i class="far fa-file-alt"></i> My fixturing concept.
+<i class="far fa-file-alt"></i> My mounting concept: A nut in the middle and bolts at each side.
+I designed the cut-offs in the plexiglass to house the bolts.
 {: .notice--info}
 {: .text-justify}

 ### The Software
 The firmware we are going to flash on our microcontroller is written in C and following some guidelines makes everything easier.
-You have to check out [QMK][], an awesome open-source tool with a big and helpful community.
+You have to check out [QMK][5], an awesome open-source tool with a big and helpful community.
 You'll find numerous guides on how to create the perfect firmware for your keyboard.
 The core file in every config looks something like this.
 This is my keymap.c file for my QuattroZero.
 It looks intimidating but it's pretty simple.
 We are declaring different states and layers and explaining how they are constituted.